shakfu/chuck-max/DEVNOTES.md

 The directories `chuck/src/core`, `chuck/src/host`, `chuck/src/host-embed` are directly included for the sake of practicality in the `chuck-max/source/projects/chuck~` folder.
 Typically the `chuck` repo would have been included as an external dependency and downloaded and built when required.

-Indeed this is usual practice and was the initial intention, however, this idea was dropped when it became clear that the `chuck` repo, even at `--depth=1`, requires more than 1 GB of storage and can take ages to download.
-Half of this is repo history and the other half is due to the size of the `docs` directory which contains large media files.
+The prior reason was that the `chuck` repo until recently, even at `--depth=1`, required more than 1 GB of storage and could take ages to download.

-The other reason only the necessary code directories were included (as well as chugins) was to facilitate conversion of the build system to cmake from makefiles.

-The project may still resort to git submodules in the future, but this will require a fork of the chuck and chugins repos.
+With this problem solved, a script (`source/scripts/update.sh`) is preferred to including chuck and chugins directories as git submodules.

 ## Audio Processing Block Evolution